As you probably already know, an inverter is a device that converts power from a 12-volt DC battery to 120 volts AC.

 It will be much easier to understand this with an obvious example.
 It can be assumed that you need to power a PC, a desk lamp, a TV, and, say, a printer in order to work.
 Now you need to calculate how much each device consumes separately and sum them up into one number.
 For example, each of these devices consumes exactly 100 watts of power.
 The total is 400 watts of energy.

 Looking at this, we need a size of inverter that will be capable of producing 800 or more watts.
 In addition, no one cancels the fact that you want to connect with something else in the future.
-It is because of this that it would be more expedient to buy an inverter, even more, about 1000 W.
+It is because of this that it would be more expedient to buy an inverter, even more, about 1000 W. If you plan on using a lot of electronics, you might even need a 2000 watt inverter.

 How to determine the power consumption of the appliance?